Learn how to transfer an image to canvas with Mod Podge. I did this with a few of my favorite prints – you can do it with your favorites too!

 I decided to go ahead and make some wall art with some scans from the book.
 Before I go on I have to say that when you scan things that are not yours, it can be for personal use ONLY.

 You aren’t allowed to sell them or claim them as yours.
 You probably already knew that, but I just wanted to make sure.
-So here’s how you make this photo craft.
+So here’s what you need for this photo craft.

 Gather These Supplies